The Best Places to Stay in Goa in 2023 – Insider’s Tips for all Beaches and all Budgets.

 The best place to stay in Goa for yoga is in quieter South Goa – the beaches of Palolem, Patnem and Agonda are home to some fabulous yoga retreats, drop in yoga classes and yoga teacher training courses.

-Relaxed beach front eco huts on quiet Patnem beach with hammocks and excellent yoga classes in a beachfront shala for all levels.
+Relaxed beach front eco huts on quiet Polem beach with hammocks and excellent yoga classes in a beachfront shala for all levels.
 Their yoga retreats are the best in Goa.

 Quiet Mandrem beach is the best place for a peaceful yoga retreat in North Goa while neighbouring Arambol Beach offers many drop in yoga classes, workshops, meditations and healing therapies.